 Reimagining Grocery Stores with Feral Fig

 Avoiding single-use plastic in traditional grocery stores is nearly impossible.
-Feral Fig Neighborhood Market seeks to change this with a locally sourced, closed-loop model.
-They needed a distinctive brand to compete with larger stores and attract urban millennials, along with reusable packaging solutions.
+Feral Fig Neighborhood Market aims to change this with a locally sourced, closed-loop model that makes low-waste living practical and accessible.
+To bring this idea to life, we needed to design a distinctive brand identity and experience that makes it easy and fun to shop sustainably.

 My Roles